Gregg Popovich On Donald Trump: ‘You Really Can’t Believe Anything That Comes Out Of His Mouth’

 San Antonio Spurs head coach Gregg Popovich is no fan of Donald Trump.
 On Saturday, Popovich spoke out about the newly inaugurated president, saying, “you really can’t believe anything that comes out of his mouth.”

-It’s not often that sports coaches get political but Gregg Popovich is special and he’s been sharing his opinions about Donald Trump ever since he learned that the orange-hued celebrity businessman was elected to become the next President of the United States.
+It’s not often that sports coaches get political, but Gregg Popovich is special and he’s been sharing his opinions about Donald Trump ever since he learned that the celebrity businessman was elected to become the next president of the United States.

 Just after the election, Popovich commented that the thought of having Donald Trump as our president makes him sick to his stomach.
 Since then, the Spurs coach has continued commenting on the approval rating and the trustworthiness of Trump.